postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 |Aspect Class | The name of the aspect applied on this target
 |Aspect Target |The fully qualified name of the target
 |Aspect Origin |How the aspect is applied.
-|Transformation|This is a default message showing that the aspect changes the behaviour of the target method
+|Transformation|This is a default message showing that the aspect changes the behavior of the target method

+At the moment you may wonder why this could be useful, but it will become clear when you will see that _many_ aspects can be added to your code, and when aspects are _implicitly_ applied.

+[comment]: # (TODO: Show an example with many aspects so we can discuss ordering here.

 Another interesting thing that CodeLense shows is a clickable link to show the transformed code and original code side by side.

 ## Previewing generated code

 To preview the change click on the link `Preview Transformed` Code` It will show the result like this

 ![Metalama_Diff_Side_by_Side](../images/../using-aspects/images/lama_diff_side_by_side.png)